expresspigeon/blog/src/content/kb/editor/creating-and-editing-newsletter.md

 On the Newsletters page you can find three options for creating a newsletter:

-1. **Create newsletter** uses our "Drag and Drop" editor to create an original newsletter
+1. **Create newsletter** uses our responsive "Drag and Drop" editor to create an original newsletter
 2. **Newsletter gallery** allows you to choose a newsletter format from our gallery.
-Don't worry, you will be able to mold it to your liking using our editor.
+Don't worry, you'll be able to mold it to fit your desired appearance with our editor.
 3. **Code custom HTML** allows you create a newsletter using HTML (experts only).

 ## Picking from Template Gallery

-Easily select your desired template by either clicking on the thumbnail or clicking the edit button.
+You can easily select your desired template by either clicking on the thumbnail or clicking the edit button.

 We have a large collection of professional looking templates for all styles.
-Simply click on our Newsletter Gallery and choose the template that best fits you.
+Simply click on our Newsletter Gallery and choose the template that's most appealing to you.

 <iframe src="https://player.vimeo.com/video/174627397" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>